 Home Buyer’s Inspection (Pre-Purchase Home Inspection)

-A-Pro Home Inspection of Tulsa provides Industry-leading 500 point Pre-Purchase Home inspections that include a free foundation level survey ($150 value).
+A-Pro Home Inspection of Tulsa provides Industry-leading 500-point Pre-Purchase Home inspections that include a free foundation level survey ($150 value).
 A standard Pre-Purchase home inspection is a visual examination of the physical structure and major interior systems of a residential building, much like a physical exam that your doctor may perform on you.
-However, it should be clearly understood that a home inspection is not to be confused with an appraisal, warranty evaluation, building code inspection, a guarantee of any kind, and/or an insurance policy on the condition of the property.
+However, it should be clearly understood that a home inspection is not to be confused with an appraisal, warranty evaluation, building code inspection, a guarantee of any kind, and/or an insurance policy on the property’s condition.

 Home Seller Inspection (Pre-Listing Inspection)

-The Home Seller Inspection sometimes called a pre-inspection is a very intelligent but often underused selling tool for a prospective home seller.
-Getting the home inspection done prior to placing a home under contract or even on the market gives the current owner an opportunity to exhibit transparency in a future transaction thus potentially speeding up the selling process and eliminating last-minute deal points that could kill the sell.
-A major benefit of a Home Seller Inspection is any repairs needed can by systematically and efficiently taken care of without the pressure of a pending deadline.
+The Home Seller Inspection, sometimes called a pre-inspection, is a very intelligent but often underused selling tool for a prospective home seller.
+Getting the home inspection done before placing a home under contract or even on the market allows the current owner to exhibit transparency in a future transaction, thus potentially speeding up the selling process and eliminating last-minute deal points that could kill the sale.
+A significant benefit of a Home Seller Inspection is any repairs needed can be systematically and efficiently taken care of without the pressure of a pending deadline.

-The actions of the inspector in this type of inspection mimic that of a Home Buyers Inspection except that the report is delivered to the seller.
-Want to shorten the days on the market that your property stays on the market?
-Call A-Pro Tulsa home inspection and order a Home Seller Inspection and get us working for you.
+The inspector’s actions in this type of inspection mimic that of a Home Buyers Inspection, except that the report is delivered to the seller.
+Want to shorten the days the market that your property stays on the market?
+Call A-Pro Tulsa home inspection, order a Home Seller Inspection, and get us working for you.

 New Builders Home Warranty Expiration Inspection

-This could be your last chance to correct installation deficiencies common with new home systems and components failures.
+This could be your last chance to correct installation deficiencies common with new home systems and component failures.
 We highly recommend scheduling your home warranty inspection with us at the beginning of the 11th month.
-This will give you the time you need to coordinate and discuss our expert hardbound report with your new home warranty provider.
+This will give you the time to coordinate and discuss our expert hardbound report with your new home warranty provider.
 Waiting until the last minute can force new homeowners into a disadvantaged negotiating position with the home warranty provider.
-Regrettably, some home warranty providers charge high premiums for their warranties but are less enthusiastic about paying claims.
+Some home warranty providers charge high premiums for their warranties but are less enthusiastic about paying claims.
 Call A-Pro Tulsa home inspection today before your new home warranty expires, leaving you with safety and performance-related deficiencies that should have been corrected.